NFOK17000U Dairy Internship

 MSc Programme in Food Science and Technology

 The theoretical part will integrate current literature with exercises relating to theory and case studies.
 It will consist of lectures, theoretical exercises and discussions.
-Teaching within basic dairy chemistry and dairy microbiology will be given by lecturers from University of Copenhagen, partly as web-based teaching with on-line assignments and tests complementing the other parts of the course.
-In addition, external lecturers from the dairy industry will participate and a number of dairy plant visits will be arranged.
+The theoretical part of the teaching will mainly take place at University of Copenhagen, and will be given by a number of lecturers from University of Copenhagen and Kold College.

-- Hands-on experience with the common unit operations used in the dairy industry (heat treatment, separation, membrane filtration, homogenization).
+- Hands-on experience with the common unit operations used in the dairy industry.

-- Practical experience with common analytical methods used in the dairy industry, e.g. milk constituents, microbial quality (total plate count, cells, coliforms etc.), spectroscopic methods (MilkoScan® or similar) and evaluation of product quality (sensory, texture analysis etc.)
+- Practical experience with common analytical methods used in the dairy industry, e.g. milk constituents, microbial quality, spectroscopic methods and evaluation of product quality.

-- One stay must be at a dairy plant, i.e. a plant processing cheese, fluid milks, fermented milks, milk powder (including dairy ingredients and/or infant nutrition products), ice cream or butter and dairy spreads.
+- One of the internships must be at a dairy plant, i.e. a plant processing cheese, fluid milks, fermented milks, milk powder (including dairy ingredients and/or infant nutrition products), ice cream or butter and dairy spreads.

-- One stay can be with an ingredient processor, process equipment supplier or at other relevant product manufacturing sites.
+- One of the internships can be with an ingredient processor, process equipment supplier or at other relevant product manufacturing sites.